HobnobMancer/cazy_webscraper/README.md

 #### Extract sequences

-To extract GenBank and/or UniProt protein sequences from a local CAZyme database, use the `cw_extract_db_sequences` command.
+To extract GenBank and/or UniProt protein sequences from a local CAZyme database, use the `cw_extract_db_seqs` command.

 #### PDB